 I held a gun from District 9, saw Merry’s helmet, Eowyn’s sword, the Uruk-hai crossbow that caused one of the saddest deaths in movie history, Sauron’s epic helmet… you name it, they probably have it on display.
 Gimli’s axe?
 They’ve got it.
 Chain mail armour?
 Held it (fun fact: most of the chain mail in Lord Of The Rings was knitted!).

 Not only that, but you learn so much about the processes that go into making these.
 From the plastics and fibreglass to the metalwork and moulding, my appreciation for film making has risen quite dramatically.
 You learn that for The Hobbit, they spent twelve weeks making some armour to Peter Jackson’s demands, only for him to turn around and say he wants it in gold, not silver.
 When they brought back the gold version, he said actually he preferred the silver.
 Weta design and create all of their costumes and prosthetics, so the whole process is long and sometimes – like then – very frustrating.

-Of course, one of their biggest achievements was creating Gollum with groundbreaking technology and certainly pushed them hard into the digital side of the industry.
+Of course, one of their biggest achievements was creating Gollum with groundbreaking technology and it certainly pushed them hard into the digital side of the industry.

 Want more LOTR content?
 Check out my post on visiting Mount Sunday, the real life Edoras – town of the Rohan people!
 And of course I have a whole post on Hobbiton right here!

 The gift shop itself is full of so much cool stuff, including replicas of armour, swords, staffs and models – mostly at very significant prices.